Director, Global Employment Policy & Special Initiatives, U.S. Chamber of Commerce

 Meanwhile, there has been a "Great Reshuffle" among workers.
 ‘The Great Resignation’ worked its way into our vocabulary as the shift of our labor force started to become apparent—and the hashtag #quittok even went viral as social media users posted about quitting their jobs in search for more free time or better opportunities.

-A full 4.2 million people quit their jobs in November 2022, but hiring has outpaced quits since November 2020 (hovering around 4%).
+Four million people quit their jobs in June 2023, but the hiring rate has outpaced the quit rate since November 2020.

 Understanding why workers are missing from unfilled jobs is only half of the equation.
 The next step in addressing the labor shortage is to implement solutions to attract and retain new workers is underway.